-Your child works with the entire team of teachers.
+Your child works with the entire team of teachers and education support staff.
 Your child’s home group is part of a bigger team.

-All the teachers in the team work with all the children.
-For example, the Year One team has five teachers and five home groups who work together.
+All the teachers and education support staff in the team work with all the children.
 All teachers in the group work with different children at various parts of the day.
 The children are grouped according to the activity they are doing and the skills and interests of the children.
 Teachers will be responsible for teaching explicit skills to the various groups throughout the day.
-Decisions about what is to be taught are guided by the needs of the children as outlined by an intensive assessment program and by the AusVELS (the Australian curriculum in Victoria) as required by the Department of Education and Training.
+Decisions about what is to be taught are guided by the needs of the children as outlined by an intensive assessment schedule and by the Victorian Curriculum as required by the Department of Education and Training.

 All teachers in the group will assist in monitoring student progress.
 Your child’s homegroup teacher will keep a record of how your child is progressing and will also be responsible for implementing the required formal assessments as outlined on our Assessment Schedule.
 If your child is working with another teacher, that teacher will take notes, make observations and will report findings back to the home group teacher.
 This is done either verbally or will be recorded in documents that will be stored electronically.

 Why is my child’s learning space partially empty?

 You may have noticed that some learning spaces are partially empty.
 This is because the learning space is part of what we call a Learning Neighbourhood.
 The Learning Neighbourhood consists of up to four Learning Spaces which ‘break out’ onto a larger space.
 This larger space is used for group work, area meetings, computer stations, and other learning activities.
 It is a flexible space where children can complete activities under teacher supervision.